naveed-ahmad/Quran-text/README.md

-# Word-by-Word and full verse te
+# Quran text in indopak script